Design to streamline user experience of patient follow-ups and appointment booking systems for tele- callers by Manipal Hospital

 Basic details - Doctor’s picture, name, specialization and years of experience

-Switch tabs- Hospital visit, video consultation, Prime Consultation
+Switch tabs- Hospital visit, video consultation, Prime Consultation.
+Consultation free mentioned upfront

 Upfront options to change location and date to view slots flexibly from the card itself